Rapid Services / Custody

 Work Stream Leads

-John Cassella – Forensic and Crime Sciences Lecturer, Staffordshire University
+John Cassella – Criminal Justice and Forensic Sciences Lecturer, Staffordshire University

 Rebecca Cliffe – Forensic Submissions Supervisor, Staffordshire Police

-Jodie Dunnett – Forensic and Crime Sciences Lecturer, Staffordshire University
+Jodie Dunnett – – Criminal Justice and Forensic Sciences Lecturer, Staffordshire University

 Each of the 5 work streams identified by Staffordshire Police Forensic Services Department contains a variety of topic areas that require additional research and development through the partnership.
 Some are reactive and others proactive, the areas identified for this work stream are listed below:

 - Use of Closed-Circuit Television (CCTV)